 \subsection{Condensation Quality Evaluation}

 To assess the quality of synthetic graphs condensed by the proposed GCGP method, we perform node classification experiments across seven datasets, each with varying condensation scales.
 For the Cora, Citeseer, Pubmed, Photo, and Computers datasets, three condensation scales of 5, 10, and 20 nodes per class are selected.
 For the Ogbn-arxiv dataset, we use 0.05\% (90 nodes), 0.25\% (454 nodes), and 0.5\% (909 nodes) of the training set as the condensation scales.
-Similarly, for the Reddit dataset, the condensation scales are set to 0.05\% (77 nodes), 0.1\% (153 nodes), and 0.2\% (307 nodes).
-The results of these experiments are summarized in Table~\ref{tab:acc}.
-Overall, GCGP achieves the best performance across most datasets and condensation sizes.
-Its advantages are particularly evident under high condensation ratios, where the amount of nodes is significantly reduced.
+Similarly, for the Reddit dataset, the condensation scales are set to 0.05\% (77 nodes), 0.1\% (153 nodes), and 0.2\% (307 nodes). \wl{Table~\ref{tab:acc} presents the classification accuracy and standard deviation of various graph condensation methods across multiple datasets and condensation ratios.
+The top three performing methods for each setting are highlighted in green, with darker shades indicating better performance.}

-For instance, on the Citeseer dataset at a low condensation ratio of 0.9\%, GCGP achieves a test accuracy of 73.1\%, outperforming other methods.
-On the Amazon Photo and Amazon Computers datasets, GCGP consistently demonstrates superior performance across all condensation ratios.
-Specifically, on the Amazon Photo dataset at a 0.5\% condensation ratio, GCGP achieves a classification accuracy of 92.1\%, compared to 88.6\% by GC-SNTK.
-Similarly, on the Amazon Computers dataset, GCGP achieves 86.1\% accuracy at a 0.4\% condensation ratio.

-On large-scale datasets such as Ogbn-arxiv and Reddit, GCGP also delivers competitive results.
-For the Ogbn-arxiv dataset, GCGP achieves a test accuracy of 65.7\% using only 90 condensed nodes.
-On the Reddit dataset, GCGP achieves the highest test accuracy of 93.9\% at a 0.05\% condensation ratio, using only 77 synthetic nodes.
-This result is comparable to the performance of training on the original 153,431 nodes with GCN.